Legal Requirements for Getting Married in France

-Allow at least 10 days from arrival in Bali to wedding date to process paperwork (10 days are required, unless waived, from the time the Notice of Intention to Marry is filed at the Civil Registry Office).
+Allow at least 40 days from arrival in France to wedding date (40 day stay and within this stay, a 10 day posting of wedding banns).
 We recommend giving yourself more time due to preparation, weekends, holidays or unexpected delays.

 Necessary legal documents:

-Please note that all documents must be submitted in Indonesian or English.
-Contact the Embassy in your home country or your Embassy in Indonesia for an authorized translator.
+Please note that all documents must be submitted in French.
+Contact the Embassy in your home country or your Embassy in France for an authorized translator.
+All translated documents must be certified with an Apostille.
 If your documents are translated, be prepared to submit the original copies in your native language for verification as well as the translated version.

 - Divorce decree or death certificates, if applicable